blib-la/bark-web-ui/README.md

 ### Windows

-You can try the [one click installer](https://github.com/failfa-st/express-bark/releases/tag/v0.1.0) (express-bark.zip).
+You can try the [one click installer](https://github.com/failfa-st/bark-web-ui/releases/download/v0.1.0/bark-ui-windows.zip).
 Simply download it, extract it and double-click `run.bat` (and hope that it works).
+If you want to update the project, you can run the `update.bat` file.
 If it doesn't work feel free to open an issue, so that we can look into fixing any issues that might occur.

 Thank you